CORPORATE GOVERNANCE - CODE OF BUSINESS CONDUCT AND ETHICS

 3. CONFLICTS OF INTEREST

-You are expected to make decisions that affect the Company based on the Company's best interests, independent of outside influences and their own personal self-interests.
+You are expected to make decisions that affect the Company based on the Company's best interests, independent of outside influences and your own personal self-interests.
 A conflict of interest occurs when competing loyalties could cause you to pursue a personal benefit for you, your friends, or your family at the expense of the Company’s interests.
 You must avoid conflicts of interest and circumstances that present the appearance of a conflict.

 Part of your obligation to conduct the Company's business in an honest and ethical manner includes the disclosure and handling of actual, apparent and potential conflicts of interest.
 Many, but not all, actual, apparent or potential conflicts of interest can be resolved or avoided if they are appropriately disclosed and approved.